cloudmesh-community/fa18-523-84/project-report/pi_cluster_setup.md

 **Initial Configuration:**

 First, SSH into the parent node.
-We are using the first Raspberry Pi in the cluser but this can be any node.
+We are using the first Raspberry Pi in the cluster but this can be any node.
 The reason is that the "parent" will also host the website as well as be a part of the cassandra cluster.
 If you have not changed the password when initially setting up the Raspberry Pi you should change it before going any further.
 This can be done by selecting the change password option after running ```sudo raspi-config```.
 Once the password is updated we will update the hostname.
 This can be done in the "Network Options" section by selecting "Hostname" +@fig:raspi-config.
 In this example we rename our parent node to **PiCluster_p01**.

 ![raspi-config](images/raspi-config.png){#fig:raspi-config}